d4rxt4r/sdf-raycast-render-p5js/readme.md

 FIXME:

 [ ] fix wall height and remove setting
-[ ] wall and ceiling speed is different relative to walls

 [ ] is_side_hit is wrong than looking straight up/down/left/right
 [ ] side textures are drown black from certain perspectives (x-axis)